Organic Farming Market

 -

-Pest and disease management: The global organic farming market has witnessed significant growth in recent years, fueled by increasing consumer awareness regarding the benefits of organic produce and sustainable agricultural practices.
+Pest and disease management: Organic farming market has witnessed significant growth in recent years, fueled by increasing consumer awareness regarding the benefits of organic produce and sustainable agricultural practices.
 One crucial aspect of organic farming is pest and disease management, which differs substantially from conventional farming methods.
 In organic farming, synthetic pesticides and chemical fertilizers are replaced with natural alternatives, emphasizing prevention rather than intervention.

 Integrated pest management (IPM) is a cornerstone of organic pest control strategies.
 It involves a holistic approach that combines cultural, biological, and mechanical methods to manage pests effectively.
 Crop rotation, companion planting, and maintaining biodiversity are common cultural practices used to prevent pest infestations.
 Additionally, biological control methods such as introducing natural predators or using microbial agents help keep pest populations in check without harming the environment or compromising the organic integrity of the crops.